-Voice recognition, or speech recognition in this case, is a computer technology that utilizes audio input for entering data rather than a keyboard.
+Voice recognition, or speech recognition, is a computer technology that utilizes audio input for entering data rather than a keyboard.
 Speaking into a microphone, for example, produces the same result as typing words manually with a keyboard.
 Simply stated, voice recognition software is designed with an internal database of recognizable words or phrases.
 The program matches the audio signature of speech with corresponding entries in the database.

 Though turning speech into text might sound easy, it is an extremely difficult task.
 The problem lies in the virtually infinite array of individual speech patterns and accents, compounded by the natural human tendency to run words together.